SA footballer dies after lightning strike

-Luyanda Ntshangase: South African footballer dies after lightning strike
+South African footballer Luyanda Ntshangase dies after lightning strike

 A South African footballer who was struck by lightning during a match has died in hospital, his club confirmed.